chevtong/blue-bike-map/README.md

 # Blue Bike App

 **Description**

-This app shows you the amount of available BlueBike in Ghent Dampoort and Ghent Sint Pieters stations and a list of parking slots with more than 50% availability.
+This app shows you the amount of available BlueBike in Ghent Dampoort and Ghent Sint Pieters stations and a list of parking slots with more than 50% availability in Ghent.

 ### Bikes Screen
 - Amount of available and total Bluebike in Ghent Dampoort and Ghent Sint Pieters stations.